Actinomycosis of various localizations. Actinomycosis - symptoms, routes of transmission and treatment Actinomycosis treatment drugs

 • tissue particles taken for analysis by biopsy;

-• druses (sometimes only mycelium filaments can be found in them).
+• drusen (sometimes only threads of mycelium can be found in them).

-For analysis for the purpose of bacteriological confirmation of actinomycosis, biological material is used - these are:
+For analysis for the purpose of bacteriological confirmation of actinomycosis, biological material is used - this is:

 • (in particular, from infiltrates).

-To avoid misdiagnosis during the collection of biological material, one must be careful not to contaminate samples of congenital actinomycotic saprophytic microflora from the mucous membranes.
-For this purpose, biological material (pus or tissue) in all possible cases is obtained:
+To avoid erroneous diagnosis during the collection of biological material, one must be careful not to contaminate the samples with congenital actinomycotic saprophytic microflora from the mucous membranes.
+For this purpose, biological material (pus or tissue) is obtained in all possible cases:

 • with percutaneous puncture;

-• for the diagnosis of the thoracic form of actinomycosis - by means of transtracheal puncture.
+• to diagnose the thoracic form of actinomycosis - through transtracheal puncture.

-Such punctures bypassing congenital foci of actinomycosis are often the only way to obtain satisfactory samples of biological material for diagnostic research.
-But it should be remembered that when using a biomaterial taken thanks to a transtracheal puncture, the diagnosis may also be unreliable, because the contents of the oral cavity in which actinomycetes live (both saprophytic and pathogenic) can enter the bronchi.
+Such punctures, bypassing congenital foci of actinomycosis, are often the only way to obtain satisfactory samples of biological material for diagnostic research.
+But it should be remembered that when using biomaterial taken through transtracheal puncture, the diagnosis may also be unreliable, because the contents of the oral cavity, in which actinomycetes (both saprophytic and pathogenic) live, can enter the bronchi.

-Actinomycetes are characterized by the ability to ferment, therefore they are easily oxidized (although less than anaerobes).
-This means that it is necessary to transport biological material after collection to the bacteriological laboratory promptly, until it has undergone changes that can distort the results of the study and affect the diagnosis.
-If, nevertheless, a long-term transportation is to be done, then it is necessary to use special media developed for transportation - according to the type of Stewart's medium.
+Actinomycetes are characterized by the ability to ferment, so they are easily subject to oxidation (although less than anaerobes).
+This means that it is necessary to transport biological material after collection to a bacteriological laboratory promptly, before it undergoes changes that can distort the results of the study and affect the diagnosis.
+If long-term transportation is still necessary, then it is necessary to use special media designed for transportation - like Stewart's medium.

-The presence of druses allows a preliminary diagnosis of actinomycosis to be made.
-They can be determined by viewing under a microscope an actinomycotic granule placed on a cover glass with the addition of methylene blue dye.
-Antimycotic drusen are visualized as cauliflower particles, in which:
+The presence of drusen allows a preliminary diagnosis of actinomycosis to be made.
+They can be identified by examining an actinomycotic granule under a microscope placed on a cover glass with the addition of methylene blue dye.
+Antimycotic drusen are visualized as cauliflower-shaped particles in which:

 • the center is not painted;